sourcefrog/cargo-mutants/README.md

 ## How to help

-Experience reports in GitHub Discussions or Bugs are very welcome:
+Experience reports in [GitHub Discussions](https://github.com/sourcefrog/cargo-mutants/discussions) or issues are very welcome:

 - Did it find a bug or important coverage gap?
 - Did it fail to build and test your tree?
 (Some cases that aren't supported yet